Warning! Burns may occur when the engine is hot.

 8. Drain the coolant and close the receiving container.

-9. Screw on the plugs on the engine block and on the radiator.
+9. Tighten the plugs on the engine block and on the radiator.

-10. Slowly fill in coolant through the filler neck on the expansion tank to the mark.
+10. Slowly pour coolant through the filler neck on the expansion tank up to the marking.

 11. Start the engine and let it run at high speed for about 2 minutes.
 At the same time, constantly add coolant to the expansion tank.